bdurkee/resolve-lite/doc/classification_notes.md

 - Is `:` just a funny syntactic marker?
 Traditional mathematical discourse only uses it for function typing, as in `f : S -> T`.
 Does it carry some distinctive semantics?

-- If we had a mathematical type system, would we know it was "right"?
+- If we had a mathematical classification system, would we know it was "right"?

-- Is there an abstract metamathematical notion of precisely what sorts of calamitous outcomes a type system is intended to preclude from arising in a mathematical language?
+- Is there an abstract metamathematical notion of precisely what sorts of calamitous outcomes a classification system is intended to preclude from arising in a mathematical language?

-- Is there a relatively simple syntactic specification of what constitutes a type-conformal mathematical expression?
+- Is there a relatively simple syntactic specification of what constitutes a classification-conformal mathematical expression?

 - If so, can it be used to specify and verify an implementation of a classification checker?

-- And also, can it be proven that type-conformal expressions do indeed preclude the calamitous outcomes?
+- And also, can it be proven that classification-conformal expressions do indeed preclude the calamitous outcomes?

 ## Hypothetical RESOLVE Math Universe Diagrams